ATOMScience-org/AMPL/run_tf_gpu.md

 ## Setup TensorFlow to Run GPU

+Some `AMPL` models depend on `TensorFlow`, like `graphconv`.
+The `TensorFlow` operations has both CPU and GPU implmentations.
+However, GPU provides better performance in handling of specialized computations and can have thousands of cores that can run operations in parallel on multiple data points.

+> ***Note***:
+>*The instruction here is for the `LLNL` clusters NVIDIA CUDA setup.
+GPU is used for training.
+To run AMD GPU, please see [here](https://github.com/mauvais2/AMPL-1/blob/master/run_flux.md#amd).*

 To get TensorFlow to run GPU requires extra steps to point TF to the required libraries.

 > ***Note***: